Booking Your Photographer

 Do we have to get an album?
 We just want digital files.

 Yes!
 Digital negatives are included with every wedding and engagement service.
-You may download your images images with a secure pin number.
+You may download your images images from your gallery.
 Additionally, we will mail you a USB drive with your images.
+Please backup your digital files.

 In our experience, clients who order printed photos from us are thrilled with our expert adjustments, which we call Level II retouching.
 All photos need a little Photoshop "love" to meet our standards – and our clients' standards – of excellence.